osuosl/vagrant-ganeti/README.md

 * user: vagrant
 * pass: vagrant

-# Ganeti Version Branches
+# Running different Ganeti versions

 This repo has been setup to deal with a variety of Ganeti versions for testing.
-Currently it only supports 2.4.5 and 2.5.0.
+Currently it only supports 2.4.5, 2.5.1, and any git tagged releases.
 To switch between the versions do the following:

-    git checkout -b ganeti-2.5 origin/ganeti-2.5
-    git submodule update --init

-This should switch the module to using the new branch.
+- edit `modules/ganeti_tutorial/node{1-3}.pp`
+- if using git, change `git` to `true`
+- change `ganeti_version` to desired version
+- redeploy the vm(s) (destroy, up)

 # Copyright